GlobetrotterG/mega-man-memory-game/README.md

 * Is added for the user to control the music of the game and giving them the option to play the game with or without music.
 * This can be controlled by pressing the icon.

+## Win and Game Over Message

+* If all 12 cards have been matched within 60 seconds, a "You win!" message comes out, and game will restart once pressed.
+A sound effect can be heard.
+* If all 12 cards have not been matched within 60 seconds, then a "Game Over!" comes out, and will restart once pressed.
+A sound effect can be heard.

 # The Game Theme

 If this is the First time you've heard of the Mega Man game, you will ask yourself...
 Who is Mega Man?.